To improve my own poems, I read the masters. Here are selections from those poems which I find most inspiring and noteworthy.

-- Citations are from Great Poems of the English Language (GPEL), edited by Wallace Alvin Briggs.
+- Citations are from Great Poems of the English Language (GPEL), edited by Wallace Alvin Briggs, or from How Does a Poem Mean?
+(HDPM), by John Ciardi.
 In checking texts against Poetry Foundation or Bartleby versions, I frequently find differences in spelling and lineation.
-I’m not questing for the one true version of anything, but you have been warned.
+I’m not questing for the one true version of anything, so you have been warned.

 Henry Howard, Earl of Surrey

 That he who seeks her beauty's furthest goal, Beyond the light that the sweet glances throw And refluent wave of the sweet smile, may know The very sky and sea-line of her soul.

 (1554-1586).
 Wikipedia.Doubt You to Whom My Muse.
 GPEL pg 43.
 Originally from Astrophel and Stella.
 This is beautiful; I’d love to hear it set to music.